I'm reading a piece by our old buddy Ron Fournier.

 I appreciate that.

-Um but my my comment, my concern that I hope you can uh you can talk about and make me feel a little better about today.
+But my comment, my concern that I hope you can talk about and make me feel a little better about today.

-Um I I live in Texas, of course, and I know that you know and you've talked about, especially in the past couple of years, uh, liberals leaving uh states like California and states in the Northeast to move to states like Texas that have actually been governed conservatively and are doing things right where the economy is still, you know, it it's still worth something here.
+I live in Texas, of course, and I know that you know and you've talked about, especially in the past couple of years, liberals leaving states like California and states in the Northeast to move to states like Texas that have actually been governed conservatively and are doing things right, where the economy is still, you know, it's still worth something here.

-They're going to take advantage uh of what we created here, and already on Drudge Report just yesterday there was a headline that just kind of uh it sent me into a panic mode that Democrats are planning to start making moves on what they view are now going to be vulnerable elections here in in Texas.
+And already on Drudge Report just yesterday, there was a headline that just kind of sent me into a panic mode that Democrats are planning to start making moves on what they view are now going to be vulnerable elections here in Texas.

 I don't doubt that for a moment.